OctopusDeploy/blog/blog/2021-03/octopus-release-2021-1/index.md

 * find and invoke actions with a few keystrokes, and
 * quickly find server-side resources within a Space and go directly to them with ease.

-Global Search will help first-time users to gain confidence with Octopus and find what they need, and allow advanced users to navigate even faster than before.
+Global Search benefits all Octopus users.
+It helps first-time users to gain confidence with Octopus and find what they need without knowing where to look, and allows advanced users to navigate even faster than before.

 Please let us know what you think of the new Global Search, and how we can improve it.